 If this declaration is compiled in a region of code covered by an occurrence of the configuration pragma Implicit\Packing, then the Size clause in this and similar examples will cause implicit packing and thus be accepted.
-For this implicit packing to occur, the type in question must be an array of small components whose size is known at compile time, and the Size clause must specify the exact size that corresponds to the length of the array multiplied by the size in bits of the component type.
+For this implicit packing to occur, the type in question must be an array of small components whose size is known at compile time, and the Size clause must specify the exact size that corresponds to the number of elements in the array multiplied by the size in bits of the component type (both single and multi-dimensioned arrays can be controlled with this pragma).

-Similarly, the following example shows the use in the record case type r is record a, b, c, d, e, f, g, h : boolean; chr : character; end record; for r'size use 16;
+Similarly, the following example shows the use in the record case

+'''

+type r is record

+a, b, c, d, e, f, g, h : boolean;

+chr : character;

+end record;

+for r'size use 16;

+'''